The passage from the integral to the rational group ring in algebraic $K$-theory: The map for infinite groups

-Now, throughout the following section assume that $G$ satisfies the Farrell-Jones conjecture and that $E \text{Fin}$ is a fixed model for the classifying space of finite subgroups together with a chosen CW-structure $(E \text{Fin}^{(k)})_{k \in \mathbb{N}}$.
-Before we begin with the proofs, we need a few more arguments.
+The following section is concerned with proving the main theorem.
+Throughout, assume that $G$ satisfies the Farrell-Jones conjecture and that $E \text{Fin}$ is a fixed model for the classifying space of finite subgroups together with a chosen CW-structure $(E \text{Fin}^{(k)})_{k \in \mathbb{N}}$.
+Write